 My brother and my sister, you can find many styles of music far more enobling than How I Became the Bomb.
 Music with influences more distinguished than DEVO and ELO, ABBA and Nobuo Uematsu.
 Performed by musicians not given to hiding behind fictitious identities such as “Big Spo”, “Mister 76”, or “Rusty Hanberry.”
 From troupes assembled in more auspicious locales than Murfreesboro, TN (where in 2005 the motley assemblage played their first engagement in a tavern customarily given to furtive performances from an illicit all male revue).

 Life is too abbreviated for you to waste it filling your ears with such seditious dross as their debut EP Let’s Go.
 Your time for improvement is too brief to squander on such degrading refuse as their first full length album Deadly Art.
-And though its dazzling melodies may glimmer as a lantern in the Stygian depths, though its succulent harmonies may gratify and delight in measure enough to satiate Tantalus, though Nectar and Ambrosia may drip from its every pore: You must avoid at all cost their forthcoming EP Adonis, recorded with attention and affection under the aegis of their label Decibel Collective Records and to be available to the non-discerning customers on November 4th.
+And though its dazzling melodies may glimmer as a lantern in the Stygian depths, though its succulent harmonies may gratify and delight in measure enough to satiate Tantalus, though Nectar and Ambrosia may drip from its every pore: You must avoid at all cost their innovative new EP Adonis, recorded with attention and affection under the aegis of their label Decibel Collective Records and to be available now to the non-discerning consumers everywhere.